Cyber Security

 Exploring the Maturity Model

-The ASD Essential 8 Maturity Model categorises an organisation’s cyber security posture into four distinct levels.
-Understanding and defining the key requirements of each level is crucial for organisations to assess and enhance their cyber security maturity.
+The ASD Essential 8 Maturity Model categorises an organisation’s cyber security posture into four levels.
+Understanding and defining the key requirements of each level is critical for organisations to assess and improve their cyber security maturity.

 Maturity Level Zero

-At this level, organisations have significant gaps in their cyber security defences.
+At this level you have significant gaps in your cyber security defences.

 Key requirements:

-• Limited or no implementation of the Essential 8 strategies.
+• No implementation of the Essential 8 strategies.

-• Lack of regular reviews or updates to cyber security practices.
+• No regular reviews or updates to your cyber security practices.

-• Minimal awareness or training among staff regarding cyber security.
+• No awareness or training among staff for cyber security.

-This level indicates a need for immediate action to establish basic cyber security measures.
+This level means you need to take immediate action to put in place basic cyber security measures.

 Maturity Level One: